 rapidly spread to the Greeks and Persians, who also adopted minting coins in refined silver or gold from Croesus of Lydia.

-river Pactolus through the city of Sardis where coins were first minted.
-It quickly spread to the other Greek cities of western
+Pactolus through the city of Sardis where coins were first minted.
+It quickly spread to the other Greek cities of western Asia

-Asia Minor that came under Lydian control.
-When electrum took the form of a coin, the device of the issuing authority
+Minor that came under Lydian control.
+When electrum took the form of a coin, the device of the issuing authority guaranteed

-guaranteed its face value.
+its face value.
 Careful weight control, within hundredths of grams, facilitated acceptance.
-Electrum coinage was
+Electrum coinage was thus a

-thus a fiduciary coinage and profit accrued to the issuing authorities.
-Electrum coinage was also a high-value coinage, too
+fiduciary coinage and profit accrued to the issuing authorities.
+Electrum coinage was also a high-value coinage, too valuable to

-valuable to be useful in everyday transactions.
-The most common denomination, the third stater (trite), has been estimated to
+be useful in everyday transactions.
+The most common denomination, the third stater (trite), has been estimated to be

 denominations.
 Twenty-fourth and forty-eighth staters are not uncommon.